 I enjoy seeing the words come to life as pictures.
 I think a good illustration can sum up the emotion of a piece of writing.
 The challenge is to interpret the words in a way that the author is happy with.

 I love Clare Curtis, Mark Hearld and Emily Sutton.
 My hero is Edward Bawden.
 He’s predominantly known for the commercial illustrations, book jackets, murals and posters he produced between 1930 and 1960.
 I particularly love his use of line to create depth and scale.
 His prints use pattern and shape in a stylised way to illustrate a story — an approach that still feels modern and contemporary today.

 Main image: Title piece for ‘After’ (from Limehaven: Poems for my grandparents) © Kate Heiss

 About Kate Heiss

 Kate Heiss graduated from the Royal College of Art in 1997, then worked as a textile designer for several major fashion brands.
 In 2011, she set up her own printmaking studio after studying at the Curwen Print Study Centre.
-Her illustrations have appeared in several books including Limehaven: Poems for my grandparents, When Doves Fly, The Illustrated Garden, The Cambridge Art Book and Norfolk Gems.
+Her illustrations have appeared in several books including Limehaven: Poems for my grandparents, Birds of a Feather, When Doves Fly, The Illustrated Garden, The Cambridge Art Book and Norfolk Gems.